TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 Linear algebra gives them the map.
 Calculus gives them the path.

-Together, they transform static equations into evolving intelligence — a system that doesn’t just *model* language, but *learns* it.
+Together, they transform static equations into evolving intelligence, a system that not only *models* language but also *learns* it.

 ---